 This is grave number 8B-379.
 These ‘areas of interest’ are marked on the entry signs in the cemetery.

-Occasional outbreaks of bubonic plague in early 20th-century Queensland resulted in 219 deaths, many of them in Brisbane.
-Another outbreak in 1921 caused 63 deaths, and the last case was reported in 1922.
+Arthur Francis was a victim of one of the occasional outbreaks of bubonic plague that affected early 20th-century Queensland and resulted in 219 deaths, many of them in Brisbane.
+Another plague outbreak in 1921 caused 63 deaths, and the last Queensland case was reported in 1922.

-Many early victims were interred in a special plague burial ground on Gibson Island, in the Brisbane River near Murarrie.
-The bodies were wrapped in sheets soaked in carbolic acid and placed in lime-slaked coffins, and then transported on a ‘plague boat’ and accompanied only by two warders and a doctor, who was authorised to read the funeral service.
-This practice was soon stopped due to protests from victims’ families, and all future plague burials took place in regular cemeteries.
+Many of the early victims were interred in a special plague burial ground on Gibson Island, in the Brisbane River near Murarrie.
+This was not far from the isolation hospital on the riverbank at Colmslie.
+The bodies were wrapped in sheets soaked in carbolic acid, placed in lime-slaked coffins, and then transported on a ‘plague boat’ to the island.
+They were accompanied only by two warders and a doctor, who was authorised to read the funeral service.

-There are at least six bubonic plague victims buried in the South Brisbane Cemetery, including Arthur Francis of Brighton Road, South Brisbane, who died in April 1902.
+There are at least six bubonic plague victims (possibly more) buried in the South Brisbane Cemetery, including Arthur, who lived at Brighton Road, South Brisbane, and died in April 1902.
 He was 25 years old.

 Nearby ‘Areas of Interest’

 Thomas Blacket Stephens (mayor and businessman) – Portion 10A

 Eleanor Bourne (first female medical student in Queensland) – Portion 8B

 Hodgen family grave (childhood deaths) – Portion 8A